Clarivy/GameOfLife-Homework/README.md

 The Game of Life is a very simple game, but it has been shown to be capable of producing complex and interesting patterns.
 In fact, there are entire websites and books dedicated to the study of the Game of Life.

 Your task is to complete the implementation of our C++ version of the Game of Life with multiple rules.
 We have provided you a framework to help you get started.
-You need to implement all the functions in `LifeRuleStudent.cpp`.
+You need to implement all the functions in `LifeRule.cpp`.

 We have provided you with a framework to help you get started.
 You can refer to [How-to-Run](#how-to-run) to play with the game.